-- We will provide you with a Foreign Service Benefit Plan/Medco Prescription Drug Identification (ID) Card.
-The Medco logo will appear on the front of the card. - In most cases, you simply present the card together with the prescription to a network pharmacy.
+- We will provide you with a Foreign Service Benefit Plan/Medco Prescription Drug Identification (ID) Card. - In most cases, you simply present the card together with the prescription to a network pharmacy.
 You do not file a prescription card claim with the Plan.